andrew/ultimate-awesome/README.md

 - [awesome-digital-preservation](https://github.com/ruarxive/awesome-digital-preservation) - Awesome list dedicated to digital and data preservation tools, sources, services and so on.
 - [awesome-hep](https://github.com/sipcapture/awesome-hep) - A curated list of HEP / EEP enabled projects.
 - [awesome-tezos](https://github.com/tezos-contrib/awesome-tezos) - A curated list of awesome things in Tezos ecosystem.
+- [awesome-vtk](https://github.com/tkoyama010/awesome-vtk) - A curated list of awesome stuff related to VTK 😎.
 - [awesome-sfmc](https://github.com/ttntm/awesome-sfmc) - ☁️ A curated list of awesome things related to Salesforce Marketing Cloud.
 - [awesome-resources](https://github.com/tyrchen/awesome-resources) - Books, videos, online classes and other resources which helped me.
 - [awesome-RDM](https://github.com/UB-Mannheim/awesome-RDM) - A curated list of awesome RDM resources for researchers and organisations.